Adulis: History

+In reality, the principal harbour where ships moored may have been located at a site known as Gabaza.
+The settlement is mentioned in the Martyrdom of Arethas (also known as the Martyrs of Najran), where it appears as a harbour associated with Adulis.
+Archaeologists have recently proposed that Gabaza was situated in the Galala Hills, south of Adulis, where the remains of two ancient circular watchtowers have been identified.

 Adulis is described in the 1st century Periplus of the Erythraean Sea.

 Cosmas Indicopleustes visited the town in 520 AD, when it was governed by a man named "Asbas" during the reign of King Kaleb of Axum, he recorded two inscriptions he found here in the 6th century: the first, probably the copy of another inscription at Alexandria, records how Ptolemy Euergetes (247–222 BC) used war elephants captured in the region to gain victories in his wars abroad; the second, known as the Monumentum Adulitanum, was inscribed in the 27th year of a king of Axum, perhaps named Sembrouthes, other scholars theorize him to be the Aksumite king GDRT, boasting of his victories in Arabia and northern Ethiopia.

 A fourth century work traditionally ascribed to the writer Palladius of Galatia, relates the journey of an anonymous Egyptian lawyer (scholasticus) to India in order to investigate Brahmin philosophy.
 He was accompanied part of the way by one Moise or Moses, the Bishop of Adulis.
 The existence of the See of Adulis is also confirmed by the Notitiae Episcopatuum.

 The last years of Adulis are a mystery.
 Yuri Kobishchanov detailed a number of raids Aksumites made on the Arabian coast (the latest being in 702, when the port of Jeddah was occupied), and argued that Adulis was later destroyed by the Muslims, which brought to an end Axum's naval power and contributed to the Aksumite Kingdom's isolation.
 It has traditionally been claimed that the town was destroyed in 640 AD by an Arab expedition; however, the evidence remains inconclusive.
 While excavations have revealed traces of fire, historical records indicate that the Arab expedition was ultimately considered a failure.
 Muslim writers occasionally mention the nearby Dahlak Archipelago as places of exile.
 In any case, the naval power of Axum waned and the port of Adulis was abandoned sometime around the 8th century AD.